-A. Setting up the LockFile
+5.3.4.1 Setting up the LockFile

-A file is created and the directory containing it is shared with read/write permissions.
+A file is created and the directory containing it is shared with read/write permissions using samba protocol.

-If the Operating System of the gateway machine is not Windows, say Unix/Solaris etc, the directory should be shared using the samba protocol.
+If the Operating System of the gateway machine is not Windows, say Unix/, the directory should be shared using the samba protocol.

-Given below are samba share options (to be used in smb.conf):
+Given below are samba share options (to be used in smb.conf) for sharing the file on UNIX: